 Posted on July 15, 2019 by Wendy Frost

 “Matthew was a rising star in the College of Business,” said Wm.
-Gerard Sanders , dean and Bodenstedt Chair in the College of Business.
+Gerard Sanders, dean and Bodenstedt Chair at the College of Business.
 “I had the privilege of knowing him since he was an undergraduate at Brigham Young University.
 He was one of the rare faculty that excelled in both teaching and his research.
 He was not only a talented scholar, but his work was also having a significant impact in his field.”

 Since joining the College of Business in 2013, McCarter was a student favorite teaching courses at the undergraduate, master’s and executive levels in management and organizational behavior, effective negotiation and organizational leadership.
 He also was the Ph.D. advisor for the management and organization studies doctoral program.